When you start the database server, the number of physical and logical processors detected by the database server appears

 Consider the following examples for a Windows-based SMP computer.
-In each case, assume a 4-processor system with 2 cores on
+In each case, assume a 4-processor system with two cores

-each physical processor for a total of 8 logical processors.
-The physical processors are identified with letters and the logical
+on each physical processor for a total of eight logical processors.
+The physical processors are identified with letters and

-processors (cores in this case) are identified with numbers.
-This 4-processor system therefore has processing units A0, A1,
+the logical processors (cores in this case) are identified with numbers.
+This 4-processor system therefore has processing

 Network database server settings